Our views of faith and transcendence are undergoing rapid and radical change

 Compared with other species, our sensory capacity is grievously limited.
 Nevertheless, we have harnessed our limited sensory apparatus along with our the increasingly complex exoskeleton to broaden our horizons significantly —to the point where we’ve managed to reach out beyond the parochial confines of our planet to a vast universe beyond to contemplate the origins of life and our place in this vast cosmos.

 Our emerging understanding of networks have altered the way we understand the nature of all things.
-They have even shed considerable light on how we have constructed the human ecosystem, the exoskeleton, across time.
+They have even shed considerable light on how we have constructed our networked ecosystem, the NHE, across time.
 And this new understanding has instilled us within keener understanding of just how complex this network is and how many layers have been laid, one on top of another, across eons.

 It has also challenged our very understanding of human sovereignty.
-We are not the sovereign entities we once thought that we were, consciously and deliberately expanding our intellectual, scientific and technological horizons, but rather far less singular creatures reacting to necessity, much like worker ants.
+We are not the sovereign entities we once thought that we were, consciously and deliberately expanding our intellectual, scientific and technological horizons, but rather far less singular creatures reacting to necessity, somewhat similar to worker ants.

 In fact, advances in networking have now rendered the human understanding of God too complex to be expressed by the traditional creeds and liturgies of the church.